NVIDIA/dcgm-exporter/README.md

 ### Reporting Security Issues

-We ask that all community members and users of DCGM Exporter follow the standard Nvidia process for reporting security vulnerabilities.
+We ask that all community members and users of DCGM Exporter follow the standard NVIDIA process for reporting security vulnerabilities.
 This process is documented at the [NVIDIA Product Security](https://www.nvidia.com/en-us/security/) website.
 Following the process will result in any needed CVE being created as well as appropriate notifications being communicated to the entire DCGM Exporter community.
-Nvidia reserves the right to delete vulnerability reports until they're fixed.
+NVIDIA reserves the right to delete vulnerability reports until they're fixed.

 Please refer to the policies listed there to answer questions related to reporting security issues.